Tanjava/RPSLS/README.md

 ![Am I Responsive Image](assets/readme-images/rpsls-amiresponsive.png)

-Popularized by the TV Show "The Big Bang Theory", Rock, Paper, Scissors, Lizard, Spock (RPSLS) is a game of chance and the extended version of the classics hand game of Rock, Paper, Scissors.
+Rock, Paper, Scissors, Lizard, Spock, also known as RPSLS, is a game of chance and is the exended and more complex version of the classic hand game 'Rock, Paper, Scissors'.
+This 'Lizard Spock' version has been made popular by the television show "Big Bang Theory.

 Each player picks a random variable and reveals it at the same time.